-An easy step-by-step photo tutorial on how to prep and cook artichokes.
+An easy step-by-step photo tutorial on how to properly prep and cook artichokes.

 Artichokes are one of my favorite vegetables of all time.
 The creamy, buttery texture and slightly grassy flavor pairs perfectly with just a sprinkle of sea salt and a splash of fresh lemon juice.
 The ultimate low calorie, high fiber side dish, I love scraping the meat off each leaf.